prcutler/the-bootloader/_drafts/trailer-script.md

 We'll each share a few things we found interesting.
 From cool projects to new products and everything in between.

 Subscribe to The Bootloader in your favorite podcast app today, follow us on Twitter @thebootloader, or learn more at www.thebootloader.net.

+## Version 5
+Hi!
+I'm Paul Cutler.
+And I'm Tod Kurt.
+(Tod) Every couple weeks we'll share a few things we found interesting.
+It could be tech news, a cool project, or about a product.

+(Paul) Subscribe to The Bootloader in your favorite podcast app today, follow us on Twitter @thebootloader, or learn more at www.thebootloader.net.